aashi-payasi/VITYARTHI-DIGITAL-LITERACY-PROJECT-/README.md

+## WHAT I HAVE INSIDE THIS REPOSITERY
+Inside this repositery i have include my infograpphic page which was needed to make in task 1  under task 1 folder then

+for task 2 i added all my portfolios screenshots of all the profiles i have in technical sites under task 2 folder.

+for task 3 I have attched my screenshots of challenges i completed and also of digital literecy awareness quiz i made from google form.

+for task 4 i attached file  of my emials drafts and also made one file of checklist as asked.

+for task 5 i completed the case study one the crime topic ransomwan with one reaslist effect of this in aiims delhi.

 **TOOLS USED BY ME FOR COMPLETING ALL THSES TASKS ARE:**
 TASK 1:  Canva, Prezi, Miro, or any free presentation/design tool.
 TASK 2: least three of the following platforms: GitHub,LinkedIn, Kaggle, Stack Overflow, ResearchGate.